contensis/contensis.github.io/api-src/delivery-api/accessing-entries/entry-search.md

 ## Ordering

 Results can be ordered by one or more fields in an ascending or descending direction.
-Order clauses are prioritized in the order that they are added.
-By default if no order clauses are specified then the entry results are ordered by the TitleField [^1] in an ascending direction.
+Order clauses are prioritised in the order that they are added.
+By default, if no order clauses are specified then the entry results are ordered by the TitleField [^1] in an ascending direction.

 {% method -%}